-I had the opportunity to try Santander Cycles in London during my visit last October.
+I had the opportunity to try Santander Cycles in London during my visit in October 2016.
 The first thing that became apparent was their station distribution.
 Santander has peppered stations all throughout the service area and they rarely have no bikes, making it easy to take advantage of their daily pricing system: £2 for 24 hours of unlimited 30 minute rides.

 It’s easy to station hop a longer trip in order to stay within the 30-minute limit.
 Each subsequent 30 minutes after is a £2 charge.
 But keep in mind the 5-minute cool-down after docking your bike back.
 With some planning, users can dock then continue on foot to the next station.

 Each station has a kiosk to facilitate signing up and checking out bicycles.
 Once signed-up, you only need to swipe your credit card to checkout a bicycle.
 The kiosk prints a 5-digit code of which you use to unlock the chosen bike.
 I thought it was a bit redundant that you had to pick a bicycle first then enter a dock number.
 But perhaps this facilitates bicycle reservations from another medium like a mobile app, or allowed users to pre-inspect their bikes first.